AaronDMarasco/FlintPlusPlus/The Lint API Guide.md

 * Re-run `make clean` and then `make` to add your new file to the build system.

 * An addition to the list of Checks to be run in the `Main.cpp` file, where the function call to the new Lint Check is placed in the approriate scope.

+* Add a test case (expected pass and fail) to `tests/` subdirectory and updated the expected results files appropriately.

 ## 2. Reporting Errors